adrianwalker/CV/README.md

 Erudine

 Developer on customer projects in education, commercial and government sectors.
 Using agile and extreme programming techniques to deliver high quality, innovative systems to meet tight deadlines.
 Also working on the latest release of the company’s product the ‘Behaviour Engine’ - a test driven rule engine and graphical authoring environment.

-SC clearance requested and granted for this role.

 > **Methodologies**: Scrum, XP, Kanban, TDD\
 > **Languages**: Java 6\